GuiBrixton/kube-news/README.md

-# Projeto kube-news
+# Project kube-news

-### Objetivo
+### Objective
-O projeto Kube-news é uma aplicação escrita em NodeJS e tem como objetivo ser uma aplicação de exemplo pra trabalhar com o uso de containers.
+The Kube-news project is an application written in NodeJS and aims to be an example application for working with the use of containers.

-### Configuração
+### Configuration
-Pra configurar a aplicação, é preciso ter um banco de dados Postgre e pra definir o acesso ao banco, configure as variáveis de ambiente abaixo:
+To configure the application, you need a Postgre database and to define access to the database, configure the environment variables below:

-DB_DATABASE => Nome do banco de dados que vai ser usado.
+DB_DATABASE => Name of the database to be used.

-DB_USERNAME => Usuário do banco de dados.
+DB_USERNAME => Database user.

-DB_PASSWORD => Senha do usuário do banco de dados.
+DB_PASSWORD => Database user password.

-DB_HOST => Endereço do banco de dados.
+DB_HOST => Database address.